ErpNetDocs/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

-# Basic Algorithm For Cost Correction Calculation
+# Basic algorithm for cost correction calculation

 This algorithm is applied to multiple records: either transaction rows or accumulated records for goods cost (most often opening a balance for а specified period).